dareno/hsec/docs/01-project-vision.md

 # Project Vision

 **Vision Statement**
-To create a reliable and secure that allows homeowners to monitor their home and surrounding property by being notified when conditions are outside of pre-defined thresholds.
+To create a reliable and secure home security system that allows homeowners to monitor their home and surrounding property by being notified when conditions are outside of pre-defined thresholds.
 False alarms will occur less than once per year, the system will be easy to use and maintain.

 **Target Audience**
 Homeowners and small business owners seeking an affordable, customizable security solution that they can own and operate themselves.